 Are you one of those people who think your toothbrush is fine as long as the bristles look okay?
 A lot of people think like that, but you should change toothbrush more often.

-First and foremost, it’s how you use your toothbrush that determines when you need to change it.
+First and foremost, it’s how you use your toothbrush that determines when you need to switch it out.
 If the bristles on the head of the brush point in all sorts of directions your toothbrush won’t have the same cleaning effect on your teeth as if it was new.
 It’s also important to remember that even though it doesn’t look worn out, the brush can have lost its cleaning effect because the suppleness of the bristles isn’t as good as it used to be.
 But how often should you change your toothbrush?

 Experts advise to change toothbrush every third month or if the bristles on the toothbrush head look overused before three months have passed.

 CHANGE TOOTHBRUSH AFTER BEING SICK

 Did you know that you should change toothbrush for a new one after you’ve been sick?
 By doing this you won’t carry bacteria with you after being sick.

 There’s no doubt that a new toothbrush cleans your teeth better and more efficient than a used one, but there are other reasons for changing your toothbrush.
 After three months using the same toothbrush it will also contain some bacteria.

 If you don’t replace your toothbrush regularly you risk insufficient cleaning of your teeth, which can lead to dental plaque formation and cause tooth cavity, bad breath or other ailments.